-The unit is manufactured in two, easy to assemble pieces that can be fixed as standard living, office, individual, double door, and interconnected spaces.
+The main component of the Reaction Housing System is its Exo housing unit.
+The Exo is manufactured in two, easy to assemble pieces that can be fixed as standard living, office, individual, double door, and interconnected spaces.

-The Reaction Housing System is a cost-effective solution at $5,000 per unit.
+At $5,000 per unit, the Reaction Housing System is a cost-effective emergency housing solution.
 Compare this Epoch Homes’ $32,000 core model or the sustainable and artistic FEMA Trailer project, which requires an investment of $65,000 for a four-person rig.

 The brilliance behind the Reaction Housing System lies in the fact that distribution can be scaled and individual structures situated to meet the demand of local landscape, culture and conditions.
 A step above tent cities, pods of Exos could create a sense of community, even in the most dreadful of circumstances.